Denise Roberts: Career

-In 2009 Roberts played the recurring role of Bonnie Bright in Channel 7's Packed to the Rafters and Faye on the feature film Subdivision which premiered in August 2009.
+From 2009, Roberts played the recurring guest role of Bonnie Bright, the Scottish psychic sandwich lady in Channel 7's Packed to the Rafters, and again in 2012.
+She also played Faye in the feature film Subdivision, which premiered in August 2009.
+The following year, she played the regular role of Inspector Diane Pappas in the Nine Network police drama Cops L.A.C..